Updated 27th April 2019

 Smooth is fast

-Approach the corners at a controlled speed in good control of the bike.
+Approach the corners at a controlled speed in full control of the bike.
 This will deliver a quick descent with less stress and fatigue than if your on the limit on every corner.

 Principles of Descending Safely